SeaDve/Mousai/README.md

 Discover songs you are aching to know with an easy-to-use interface.

-Mousai is a simple application that can identify songs similar to Shazam.
+Mousai is a simple application that can recognize songs similar to Shazam.
 Just click the listen button, and then wait a few seconds.
 It will magically return the title and artist of that song!